19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (c) a list of exhibits that are intended by the prosecution to be admitted at the trial;

-(d) the statements of the witnesses under section 264 that are intended by the prosecution to be admitted at the trial; and
+(d) the statements of the witnesses under section 264 that are intended by the prosecution to be admitted at the trial;

+[Act 19 of 2018 wef 17/09/2018]

-(e) any statement made by the accused at any time and recorded by an officer of a law enforcement agency under any law, which the prosecution intends to adduce in evidence as part of the case for the prosecution.
+(e) any written statement made by the accused at any time and recorded by an officer of a law enforcement agency under any law, which the prosecution intends to adduce in evidence as part of the case for the prosecution;

+[Act 19 of 2018 wef 17/09/2018]

+(f) a list of every statement, made by the accused at any time to an officer of a law enforcement agency under any law, that is recorded in the form of an audiovisual recording, and that the prosecution intends to adduce in evidence as part of the case for the prosecution;

+[Act 19 of 2018 wef 17/09/2018]

+(g) for every statement mentioned in paragraph (f), a transcript (if any) of the audiovisual recording of that statement.

+[Act 19 of 2018 wef 17/09/2018]

+[Act 19 of 2018 wef 17/09/2018]

+(2) Where the Case for the Prosecution has been served on the defence, the prosecution must, if requested by the defence, arrange for the defence to view the audiovisual recording of each statement mentioned in subsection (1)(f) at a police station or at any other prescribed place.

+[Act 19 of 2018 wef 17/09/2018]

 ### When Case for the Defence is served

 215\.—(1) If, at the further criminal case disclosure conference held on the date referred to in section 213(3) or on such other date to which the further criminal case disclosure conference has been adjourned under section 238 —

-(a) the accused does not indicate that he wishes to plead guilty, the defence may file in the High Court the Case for the Defence and serve a copy on the prosecution and on every co-accused claiming trial with him, if any, not later than 2 weeks from the date of the further criminal case disclosure conference; or
+(a) the defence does not indicate that the accused wishes to plead guilty, the defence may file in the High Court the Case for the Defence and serve a copy on the prosecution and on every co-accused claiming trial with the accused, if any, not later than 2 weeks from the date of the further criminal case disclosure conference; or

+[Act 19 of 2018 wef 17/09/2018]

-(b) the accused indicates that he does not wish to file the Case for the Defence, the Registrar of the Supreme Court may fix a date for trial in the High Court.
+(b) the defence indicates that the accused does not wish to file the Case for the Defence, the Registrar of the Supreme Court may fix a date for trial in the High Court.

+[Act 19 of 2018 wef 17/09/2018]

 (2) The Registrar of the Supreme Court may at any time fix a date for a further criminal case disclosure conference which is to be held after the Case for the Defence is to be filed under this section and after the prosecution is to serve on the defence copies of the statements and records referred to in section 218(1).